-- 1. Effective immediately, plaintiffs shall no longer need to file a Forcible Entry and Detainer Cares Act or Federal Program Verification form in order to initiate or prosecute a Forcible Entry and Detainer action. - 2.
-All eviction actions will be scheduled for initial telephonic status conferences unless otherwise ordered by the trial court. - 3.
-At the initial telephonic status conference: - (a) If the plaintiff fails to appear, the eviction action shall be dismissed without prejudice. - (b) If the defendant fails to appear, the eviction action shall be scheduled for a final hearing. - (c) If both parties fail to appear, the eviction action shall be dismissed without prejudice.
+- 1. All eviction actions will be scheduled for initial telephonic status conferences unless scheduled for a remote docket call in a pilot project court or otherwise ordered by the trial court. - 2.
+At the initial telephonic status conference:

+- a.
+If the plaintiff fails to appear, the eviction action shall be dismissed without prejudice. - b.
+If the defendant fails to appear, the eviction action shall be scheduled for a final hearing. - c.
+If both parties fail to appear, the eviction action shall be dismissed without prejudice.

-4. At the final hearing:
+3. At the final hearing:

-- (a) If the defendant failed to appear at the initial telephonic status conference pursuant to PMO-SJC-6 3(b), the defendant shall be afforded the opportunity to show good cause for failure to appear at the telephonic status conference. - i.
+- a.
+If the defendant failed to appear at the initial telephonic status conference pursuant to PMO-SJC-6(B)(2)(b), the defendant shall be afforded the opportunity to show good cause for failure to appear at the telephonic status conference. - i.
 If the defendant shows good cause, the final hearing shall proceed with opportunity for both parties to present all claims and defenses. - ii.
-If the defendant fails to show good cause, judgment may be entered in favor of the plaintiff by default, provided the plaintiff shows that the eviction is not prohibited by federal moratoria on evictions. - (b) If the defendant fails to appear, judgment may be entered in favor of the plaintiff by default, provided the plaintiff shows that the eviction is not prohibited by federal moratoria on evictions.
+If the defendant fails to show good cause, judgment may be entered in favor of the plaintiff by default, provided the plaintiff shows that the eviction is not prohibited by federal moratoria on evictions. - b.
+If the defendant fails to appear, judgment may be entered in favor of the plaintiff by default, provided the plaintiff shows that the eviction is not prohibited by federal moratoria on evictions. - c.
+If the plaintiff fails to appear, the eviction action shall be dismissed with prejudice. - d.
+If both parties fail to appear, the eviction action shall result in a dismissal without prejudice.